JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7899 days**.

-And here is a just a random fact -  **Reports from owners of cats and dogs indicate that 21% of dogs and 7% of cats snore**.
+And here is a just a random fact -  **Humans and cows have the same gestation period, which is about nine months**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)